State-Augmented Graphs for Circular Economy Triage

-By enforcing the Markov property, the framework enables exact and tractable solution methods from the simple deterministic solver, algorithm \ref{alg:solver}, to DP/RL rollouts \cite{sutton2018reinforcement}.
+By enforcing the Markov property, the framework enables exact and tractable solution methods from the simple deterministic DP solver, algorithm \ref{alg:solver}, to RL rollouts \cite{sutton2018reinforcement}.
 It also improves generalisability across products as the mathematical model does not depend on the particular product, instead requiring that information to be encoded in the state.

-Formally, let $\tilde V$ denote the lifted node set where each $\tilde{v}\in\tilde{V}$ encodes $(v,\tau)$, where $v$ is the physical component and $\tau$ is the trajectory of edges traversed on the state- augmented graph $\tau := \{\tilde e_{1}, \tilde e_{2}, \cdots, \tilde e_{t-1}\}, \: \tilde e_i \in \tilde E \quad \forall i$ and represents the executed history required for option admissibility and cost accounting.
+Formally, let $\tilde V$ denote the lifted node set where each $\tilde{v}\in\tilde{V}$ encodes $(v,\tau)$, where $v$ is the physical component and $\tau$ is the trajectory of edges traversed on the state- augmented graph $\tau := \{\tilde e_{1}, \tilde e_{2}, \cdots, \tilde e_{t-1}\}, \: \tilde e_i \in \tilde E \; \forall i$ and represents the executed history required for option admissibility and cost accounting.
 The resulting graph remains acyclic and supports standard precedence constraints, as illustrated in Figure \ref{fig:state_augmented_graph}(b), while enabling recursive scoring and dynamic optimisation.
 The state definition ensures that the next decision depends only on the current augmented state.
 This design preserves optimality under DP and enables future integration with RL, while avoiding the computational burden of global optimisation and the heuristic dependence of other non-Markovian search methods.